sbischoff-ai/pygase/docs/api/pygase.connection.md

 *Package*: the package from which the datagram has been created using `to_datagram()`

 #### Raises
- - **ProtocolIDMismatchError**: if the first four bytes don't match the Pygase protocol ID
+ - **ProtocolIDMismatchError**: if the first four bytes don't match the PyGaSe protocol ID

 ## Connection
 ```python
 Connection(self, remote_address:tuple, event_handler, event_wire=None)
 ```

-This class resembles a client-server connection via the Pygase protocol.
+This class resembles a client-server connection via the PyGaSe protocol.

 #### Arguments
  - **remote_address** *(str, int)*: A tuple `('hostname', port)` *required*
- - **event_handler**: An object that has a callable `handle()` attribute that takes an **Event** as argument, for example a **Pygase.event.UniversalEventHandler** instance
+ - **event_handler**: An object that has a callable `handle()` attribute that takes an **Event** as argument, for example a **PyGaSe.event.UniversalEventHandler** instance
  - **event_wire**: object to which events are to be repeated (has to implement a *_push_event* method)

 #### Attributes